apache/dubbo-website/content/en/blog/news/dubbo-32-release.md

 </plugin>
 ```

-1. In the old version, users were required to manually generate and complete the unique Adaptive code in Dubbo.
-Users of the new version do not need to care about these details.
+1. In older versions, users needed to manually generate and complete unique Adaptive code for Dubbo; in the new version, users won't need to worry about those details.
-2. The configuration file under META-INF.native-image generated by the Dubbo framework in the old version will be directly generated in the user's project directory, and the new version 3.2 will be compiled into the target without affecting the user's project structure.
-In addition, the Dubbo framework will no longer use the method of manually completing the native image, but will automatically detect and generate the required configuration files, which simplifies the experience of Dubbo developers.
+2. In older versions, configuration files generated under `META-INF.native-image` by the Dubbo framework were directly created in users' project directories, while in the 3.2 new version, they will be compiled into the target directory, not affecting the user's project structure.
+Besides, the Dubbo framework will no longer adopt a manual completion method for native image, but instead use automated detection and generation of required configuration files, simplifying the developer experience.
 This can also reduce the size of the final compiled binary package and improve compilation speed.

-In addition to improving ease of use, Dubbo will support API, annotations, and XML configuration methods in native image scenarios in version 3.2, and support compatibility with native in SpringBoot3.
+In addition to usability improvements, Dubbo in version 3.2 will support API, annotation, and XML configuration methods under the native image scenario, and will be compatible with native configurations in Spring Boot 3.

-## other
+## Others

-### JDK 17 & Spring Boot 3 native support
+### JDK 17 & Spring Boot 3 Native Support

-JDK 17 is the latest LTS version of Java after JDK 11, including many new features and improvements, such as Sealed classes, garbage collector improvements, and more.
+JDK 17 is the latest LTS version of Java after JDK 11, featuring many new functionalities and improvements, such as Sealed classes, garbage collector enhancements, etc.

-Since JDK 16 began to restrict Java internal class reflection, Dubbo's serialization and dynamic proxy have been affected to a certain extent.
-In Dubbo 3.2, we solved the compatibility problem from the bottom through the optimization of Fastjson2 and Javassist.
-At present, Dubbo can run perfectly on JDK17, and all unit tests and most integration tests have also been tested on the JDK 17 platform.
+Since JDK 16 began restricting reflection on Java internal classes, Dubbo's serialization and dynamic proxy have been affected.
+In Dubbo 3.2, we resolved these compatibility issues at the underlying level through optimizations using Fastjson2 and Javassist.
+Currently, Dubbo can run perfectly on JDK 17, and all unit tests as well as most integration tests have passed on the JDK 17 platform.

-For the upcoming JDK 21 LTS, Dubbo is intensively adapting it.
+In preparation for the upcoming JDK 21 LTS, Dubbo is actively adapting.
 We will add support for JDK 21 and Dubbo coroutines (Project Loom) in version 3.3.

-### RPC performance greatly improved
+### RPC Performance Improvements

-In version 3.2, we have optimized the performance of RPC calls, and the optimized content is as follows.
+In version 3.2, we optimized RPC invocation performance, with the following optimizations:

-- Eliminates synchronization lock contention and blocking code (`triple`)
+- Eliminated synchronized lock contention and blocking code (`triple`)
-    1. When creating an HTTP/2 Stream Channel in version 3.1, the method of synchronously blocking user threads is used to wait for the Stream Channel to be created, and the remote call is initiated after the creation is completed.
-In 3.2, we will create the behavior of HTTP/2 Stream Channel `asynchronous` and ensure that the request is initiated after the creation is completed, so as to `reduce unnecessary waiting for user threads`.
+1. In version 3.1, creating an HTTP/2 Stream Channel involved synchronously blocking user threads to wait for Stream Channel creation completion.
+In 3.2, we made stream channel creation `asynchronous` and ensured requests were initiated only after they were created, reducing unnecessary `waiting` by user threads.
-    2. In version 3.1, there is a synchronization lock competition between the user thread and the Netty I/O thread.
-The IO thread will check the Socket availability for each write request, and the Socket availability check method is also used in the user thread, but the Socket availability in the JDK The implementation of the check uses `synchronized` to ensure concurrency safety.
-In order to reduce this part of the time-consuming, we remove the user thread check and eliminate this part of the time-consuming.
+2. In version 3.1, user threads experienced synchronized lock contention with Netty's I/O threads.
+The I/O thread checked socket availability on every write request, and user threads utilized socket availability checks, too.
+However, the JDK's socket availability check implementation used `synchronized` to ensure concurrency safety, which we eliminated in user-thread checks to reduce overhead.

-- Reduced request response delay with synchronous blocking calls (`dubbo`, `triple`)
+- Reduced request-response latency caused by synchronous blocking calls (`dubbo`, `triple`)

-  In the RPC call in SYNC mode in version 3.1, we use a blocking queue to wait for the response written back by the remote service.
-When the response is written back, it will be added to the queue and wake up the blocked user thread.
-In 3.2, we replaced the blocking queue with a concurrent queue, and used its CAS mechanism to greatly reduce the number of threads entering blocking, improve CPU utilization and reduce response processing delay
+In version 3.1, when using SYNC mode for RPC invocation, we employed a blocking queue to wait for the response from the remote service.
+Upon the response's return, it would be added to the queue, waking the blocked user threads.
+In 3.2, we replaced blocking queues with concurrent queues, significantly reducing threads entering into blocking states by leveraging CAS mechanism, increasing CPU utilization, and reducing response processing latency.

 - Reduced the number of thread switches (`triple`)

-  In version 3.1, the RPC call in SYNC mode uses a consumer thread pool for processing when receiving the response, and wakes up the user thread to receive the response after the processing is completed.
-However, through the analysis of the consumer thread pool in SYNC mode is unnecessary, an additional layer of consumer thread pool processing not only wastes server resources but also reduces performance, so we removed the consumer thread pool in SYNC mode in version 3.2 , the interaction model changed from `NettyEventLoop → ConsumerThread → UserThread` to `NettyEventLoop → UserThread`, so as to reduce the waste of server resources and improve performance
+In version 3.1, SYNC mode RPC calls used a consumer thread pool for processing responses, which would wake the user thread after completion.
+However, analysis revealed that a consumer thread pool isn't necessary in SYNC mode.
+The overhead of an extra layer of consumer thread handling not only wasted server resources but also degraded performance.
+Therefore, we removed the consumer thread pool in version 3.2, reorganizing interaction from `NettyEventLoop → ConsumerThread → UserThread` to `NettyEventLoop → UserThread`, minimizing resource wastage and improving performance.

 - Optimized I/O performance (`dubbo`, `triple`)

-  In version 3.1, we used the Netty framework to achieve network communication, but every time we wrote a message to the peer, we directly flashed it to the peer, resulting in a very high number of system calls and reducing the communication performance.
-For this reason, we have optimized it in version 3.2.
-Every time a message is sent, the message is first submitted to a write queue, and multiple messages are written out at the right time, thereby improving I/O Utilization rate greatly improves RPC communication performance.
+In version 3.1, we utilized the Netty framework for network communication, but each message sent to the counterpart triggered a direct flush, increasing system call frequencies and diminishing communication performance.
+In version 3.2, we optimized this by submitting messages to a write queue and, at suitable moments, writing multiple messages at once, enhancing I/O utilization and vastly improving RPC communication performance.

-- Support serialization of messages on user threads (`dubbo`, `triple`)
+- Enabled message serialization on user threads (`dubbo`, `triple`)

-  In version 3.1, the deserialization of messages in RPC communication is performed in a single I/O thread, which makes it impossible to take advantage of the advantages of multi-core CPUs.
-For this reason, in version 3.2, we support time-consuming tasks such as deserialization on user threads, and evenly distribute the pressure of I/O threads to multiple CPU cores, thereby improving the performance of large packets. `Scenario RPC performance.
+In version 3.1, message deserialization in RPC communication was executed serially within a single I/O thread, failing to harness multi-core CPU advantages.
+Consequently, version 3.2 supports executing deserialization tasks on user threads to distribute pressure among I/O threads across multiple CPU cores, thereby improving RPC performance in scenarios involving `large messages`.

-The performance improvement of 3.2 compared with 3.1 is as follows:
+The performance improvements in version 3.2 compared to 3.1 are as follows:

-Triple protocol: In the scenarios of createUser, existUser, and getUser with small packets, the improvement rate is about `40-45%`, and the improved performance is basically the same as that of gRPC in the same scenario.
-The increase of about `17%` in the large message scenario listUser, compared to `11%` lower than that of gRPC in the same scenario.
+For the Triple protocol: In smaller message scenarios like createUser, existUser, and getUser, the enhancement rate is approximately `40-45%`, with post-improvement performance roughly matching gRPC's performance in the same context.
+For larger message scenarios like listUser, there’s an improvement of about `17%`, which is `11%` lower compared to gRPC in the same context.

-Dubbo protocol: The improvement rate is about `180%` in the case of createUser and getUser in small message scenarios.
-The improvement rate of the very small message existUser (only one boolean value) is about `24%`, while the improvement rate of the larger message listUser is the highest, reaching `1000%`!
+For the Dubbo protocol: In smaller message scenarios such as createUser and getUser, the improvement rate reaches around `180%`.
+In extremely small message scenarios like existUser (with just a boolean value), there's an enhancement of approximately `24%`, while in larger message scenarios (listUser), the performance increased maximally to `1000%`!

 ![Untitled](/imgs/blog/32-release/Untitled%203.png)

 ![Untitled](/imgs/blog/32-release/Untitled%204.png)

-## How to upgrade to Dubbo 3.2
+## How to Upgrade to Dubbo 3.2

-### Pom upgrade
+### Pom Upgrade

 The latest Dubbo Maven coordinates are: